Widow of Mike Deland, former Chairman of the National Organization on Disability (NOD), who led the campaign to add the statue of FDR in a wheelchair.

 Richard Allen Simms

-Executive Director, DC Center for Independent Living;
+Executive Director, District of Columbia Center for Independent Living

 David B. Woolner, Ph.D.

-Senior Fellow and Resident Historian, Roosevelt Institute.
+Senior Fellow and Resident Historian, Roosevelt Institute

 Mary has been involved in disability rights for over twenty years.
 She was a member of the senior leadership team at the National Organization on Disability (NOD) from 1995-2011.
 Mary was a key staff member on the campaign to add a statue of FDR in a wheelchair to the FDR Memorial.
 Mary also served as Director of the World Committee on Disability with responsibility for executing all aspects of the FDR International Disability Award with presentations to heads of state at the United Nations.